-Quinnipiac Assignment 11 – ICM 527 – Continuing Program Evaluation
+A Look at Quinnipiac Assignment 11 – ICM 527 – Continuing Program Evaluation

 Ethical Issues Regarding Evaluation

 As is true for any presentation of numbers, there are ways to spin findings which can lead a reader to believe one thing or another.
-Numbers can be used to make a case, and some numbers, if suppressed or deemphasized or just plain omitted, could alter organizational decision-making.
+You can use numbers to make a case.
+And some numbers, if suppressed or deemphasized or just plain omitted, could alter organizational decision-making.
 This only gets into telling the truth with numbers.

 But even if the analyst is completely honest about results and figures, there are still issues with emphasis and language.
 For the Cans Get You Cooking campaign, the initial purpose had to have been to increase the sale of canned goods.
-Instead, the campaign was labeled as a success for leading to an increase in awareness of canned foods.
+Instead, they labeled the campaign as a success for leading to an increase in awareness of canned foods.